 Like most species of bettas, the imbellis is not compatible with a community tank.
 This is due to its territorial and aggressive nature.

 However, it is possible to pair the imbellis with others of its species.
 To reduce the chances of in-fighting and aggressive behavior, a larger tank is recommended.
 This will ensure that enough space is given to the imbellis and reduces the chances of aggressive behavior.

 Peaceful, schooling species such as neon tetras are a good choice.
 Bottom feeders, like plecos, can be tolerated by most betta fish.
 Always monitor behavior to confirm compatibility.

 The Betta Imbellis has a tail that resembles the plakat betta type.
 Typically, the imbellis will have a metallic color, ranging in green, blue, and red.

 When fully mature, the Betta imbellis will reach be 5 to 6 centimeters long, or 2 to 2.5 inches.
 It takes males about a year to become fully mature, while females will reach maturity within 6-7 months.
 Growth rates are highly affected by overall water quality and diet.

-The Betta imbellis is sexually dimorphic which means that males and females tend to have slight variation in colour and size.
-Typically, males are more colourful and have bigger finnage.
+The Betta imbellis is sexually dimorphic which means that males and females have different appearances.
+Typically, males are more colourful and have bigger fins.

 In general, the imbellis will live between 3 to 5 years.
 To increase the lifespan of your betta fish, provide an adequate environment for your fish.